 You could say programmatic direct encompasses both guaranteed and non-guaranteed contracts.
 Programmatic Guaranteed is a type of programmatic direct inventory trading.

 When a PMP is tailored to a single buyer, it is called “guaranteed”.
 When there are a few buyers included, it is called “non-guaranteed,” or “non-preferred”.
 Often, this is done to group packages of inventory with certain characteristics together using PMP deal IDs.
 An example for Health would be a publisher with multiple properties grouping all of their diabetes-related content into a diabetes PMP.

 Programmatic Direct, whether guaranteed or not, presents many advantages, but also presents disadvantages over traditional RTB auctions, too.
 For more details on the pros and cons specific to Programmatic Direct, see the Programmatic Health 101 white paper.

 Now, let’s review the different Programmatic buying options we’ve covered so far:

 Each of these options offered by programmatic technology have different benefits for different situations.
-The chart below helps to illustrate what each type of buying option gives you.
 For example, private RTB auctions using PMPs typically merit a higher price you’ll expect to pay for the inventory, but you also have greater predictability in what you’re getting and better targeting capabilities.